corcorana/restingIAF/iaf_manu.md

 After the composite alpha signal had been constructed, it was combined with a randomly sampled pink noise signal at a given SNR.
 This final step was repeated nine times for each simulated dataset, such that the alpha signal was replicated and combined with an independently sampled pink noise signal.
 Consequently, each dataset contained nine synthetic 'channels' that differed from one another as a consequence of stochastic variation in the background characteristics of the spectrum (while comprising the same alpha component signal).
-This enabled us to examine the consistency of both PAF and CoG estimates in the context of random noise fluctuations, as well as providing information about rates of channel rejection as a function of alpha-band distribution at differing levels of SNR.
+This enabled us to examine the consistency of IAF estimates in the context of random noise fluctuations, as well as providing information about rates of channel rejection as a function of alpha-band distribution at differing levels of SNR.

-As in the prior analysis, we compared the performance of the SGF method with that of the LM procedure.
+As per the preliminary analysis, we compared the performance of the SGF-generated PAF estimates against those produced by the LM procedure.
-The latter was applied to the average of the 9 power spectra derived from each set of simulated datasets.
+For the latter, the optimisation function was applied to the mean PSD calculated for each set of simulated channel data.
+The simulation of broader alpha-band components also afforded the opportunity to assess the quality of CoG estimates furnished by the SGF routine.

+Finally, we repeated the multi-channel simulations using a set of alpha signals sampled via a bimodal Gaussian window.
+This approach was designed to replicate troublesome empirical cases in which IAF calculation is complicated by the presence of a split-peak; either through poor resolution of a single underlying component, or where dominant activity across multiple alpha-generators results in overlapping frequency components.
+This analysis likewise sought to investigate the effects of modulating the distributional properties of the underlying component, and the SNR of the synthetic EEG signal, on IAF estimation.

 # Results